Bruk3/COMS4995/README.md

 Ideas

-- Still brainstorming ideas for the project but I want to work on some sort of opensource npm library
+- Still brainstorming ideas for the project but I want to work on some sort of open source npm library